 We can’t control the world, and we can’t control other people.
 Yet we can control our mind.
-And that’s the motivation for cultivating this selfless form of love.
-Unselfish love, loving-kindness is wanting someone to be happy, without anything in return, letting go of our attachment.
+And that’s the motivation for cultivating the selfless unconditional love of loving-kindness, wanting someone to be happy without anything in return, letting go of our attachment.

 “Within the mind of non-attachment there can be love, which is the wish for other people to be happy.
 Love is a happy state of mind.
 The inner state of bliss pervaded by the joy and warmth of love.
 But you don’t depend on other people.
 You don’t depend on the object or person you love.
 Love is giving freely.
 You radiate love.”